 Social Media Marketing Metrics Can Show You What’s Going On

-However, some social media marketers may be focusing too much on only one particular priority.
+However, some social media marketers may be focusing too much on only one priority.
 It may be good to monitor social media data and content such as the number of followers, retweets, shares, and likes, but there may be other metrics that are just as important in social media platforms.
-When you miss these particular metrics you may be missing some marketing opportunities and this could drive your brand into decline.
+When you miss these metrics, you may be missing some marketing opportunities, and this could drive your brand into decline.

 Social Media Marketing Metrics Provides Information

 For instance, in the case of social shares, they may provide very little information about your customer and product following because:

 Many social shares are automatically done by bots.

 Social shares may not come from your targeted niche market.